kenmeriftw/hangman/README.md

 # hangman
 The famous Hangman game on Ruby.
 Try it, buddy!

+To start playing, you have to have `ruby-3.0.0` and `bundle` installed on your machine.

-To start playing, download this repo to your local machine and run
+You can clone this repo onto your local machine, make `cd` in the `hangman` directory and run `bundle` to install required gems.
+Then, run

 ```
-ruby hangman.rb
+bundle exec ruby hangman.rb
 ```

 You have to guess the hidden word during 7 attempts.